ShaikMehraj/Data_preprocess/README.md

 For feeding data to a model, it is convenient to use a DataFrame, which stores data in a tabular format and allows easy modification and manipulation in memory, avoiding the need to repeatedly import the file.

-for reading file code to be used :
+For reading file code to be used :

 df = pd.read_csv(file path)
 df = pd.read_excel(file path)